Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling

 \subsection{Agent-based model of arterial tissue}

-From the mechanical point of view, the vessel wall is modelled as a centre-based agent-based (AB) model, where individual cells are modelled as spheres, interacting via adhesive and repulsive forces.
-Spheres have their radius set to match the volume of the cells, and forces act between cell centres.
-In 3D multiscale model of in-stent restenosis (ISR3D), biological behaviour is modelled by imposing a biological ruleset on each agent, while simplified mechanical properties of the centre-based approach allow massive simulations.
-The AB model of the arterial wall consists of diseased intima with atherosclerosis, media and adventitia.
-Figure \ref{fig:vessel_wall} illustrates the three-layered AB vessel wall with a placed stent.
-For each layer of the AB model of arterial tissue, isotropic tissue with an almost constant density is assumed, which is generated by placing cells randomly, maintaining a minimum distance between neighbouring pairs using a three-dimensional Poisson disc sampling by Bridson's algorithm \cite{Bridson2007FastDimensions}.
-Interactions take place between adjacent cells, and a Neo-Hookean and $\phi$ polynomial attractive forces are selected for repulsion and adhesion, respectively \cite{Zun2019Location-SpecificExperiments}.
+The arterial tissue model is a part of the 3D multiscale model of in-stent restenosis (ISR3D), extensively described in \cite{Zun2019}.
+From the mechanical point of view, the vessel wall is modelled as a centre-based agent-based model, where individual cells are modelled as spheres, interacting via adhesive and repulsive forces.
+Spheres have their radii set to match the volume of the cells, and forces act between cell centres.
+In ISR3D, biological behaviour is modelled by imposing a biological ruleset on each agent, while simplified mechanical properties of the centre-based approach allow massive simulations.
+The ABM of the arterial wall consists of diseased intima with atherosclerosis, media and adventitia.
+Figure \ref{fig:vessel_wall} illustrates the three-layered agent-based vessel wall with a placed stent.
+For each layer of the ABM of arterial tissue, isotropic tissue with an almost constant density is assumed, which is generated by placing cells randomly, maintaining a minimum distance between neighbouring pairs using a three-dimensional Poisson disc sampling by Bridson's algorithm \cite{Bridson2007}.
+Interactions occur between adjacent cells, and neo-Hookean and polynomial attractive forces are selected for repulsion and adhesion, respectively \cite{Zun2019}.

+It should be noted that an actuall arterial tissue is highly anisotropic.
+However, we choose to focus on an isotropic formulation as our primary goal is to apply the tissue model to stenting modelling and vessels reconstructed from, e.g. optical coherence tomography or intravascular ultrasound images \cite{Ono2020}.
+Thus, most of the stress in our use scenarios will likely be in the circumferential direction.
+Also, finding the fibre directions in an atherosclerotic plaque is technically challenging and not something routinely done - e.g. Akyildiz et al. \cite{Akyildiz2017} get a detailed image of fibres by studying a plaque \emph{ex vivo}.
+Since this type of data is unexpected for most of the stented vessels, we opt for the model calibration based on the circumferential behaviour of arterial tissue.

-\subsubsection{Mechanical properties of tissue ex vivo}
+\subsection{Mechanical properties of tissue \emph{ex vivo}}